Johanna1066/WiFiControlledCar_/README.md

 ## Setup and Installation

-###Setup
+### Setup

-1.**Clone the Repository**
+1. **Clone the Repository**

 sh
 Copy code
 git clone https://github.com/Johanna1066/agileProjectTeamLkpg/
-2.** Open the Project in Arduino IDE**
+2. **Open the Project in Arduino IDE**
 Open the .ino file from the cloned repository in the Arduino IDE.

-3.**Install Required Libraries**
+3. **Install Required Libraries**
 Required libraries: esp_now.h, WiFi.h, ESP32Servo.h, and semphr.

-4.**Upload the Code**
+4. **Upload the Code**
 Connect your Arduino Nano ESP32 to your computer and upload the code.

 5. **Download the Controller Repository**
 Make sure to download the repository for the controller as well.

-##Hardware Requirements
+## Hardware Requirements
 -Arduino Nano ESP32
 -SteeringServo
 -Engine
 -USsensor (Ultrasonic Sensor)
-##Software Requirements
+## Software Requirements
 -Arduino IDE
 -ESP32 board support installed in the Arduino IDE -Required libraries: esp_now.h, WiFi.h, ESP32Servo.h, and semphr

-##Usage
+## Usage
 Once the setup is complete and the code is uploaded:

-1.Power on your Arduino Nano ESP32.
+1. Power on your Arduino Nano ESP32.
-2.The system will initialize the components and start the task for sensor checking.
+2. The system will initialize the components and start the task for sensor checking.
-3.The car's steering and engine will be controlled based on the sensor data and commands received via ESP-NOW from the controller.
+3. The car's steering and engine will be controlled based on the sensor data and commands received via ESP-NOW from the controller.
-##Contributing
+## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-1.Fork the repository.
+1. Fork the repository.
-2.Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create your feature branch (git checkout -b feature/AmazingFeature).
-3.Commit your changes (git commit -m 'Add some AmazingFeature').
+3. Commit your changes (git commit -m 'Add some AmazingFeature').
-4.Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch (git push origin feature/AmazingFeature).
-5.Open a pull request.
+5. Open a pull request.
-##Acknowledgements
+## Acknowledgements
 Special thanks to John.

 For more information, visit the project repository.